5 Days in Lisbon and Sintra (from an Ex-Local)

 Is Lyft available in Lisbon?

 No, Lyft is not currently available in Lisbon.
-However, there are several other ride-sharing options such as Uber, Bolt, and Free Now that operate in the city.
-These services offer a convenient and affordable way to get around Lisbon, especially for travelers who prefer not to walk long distances or use public transportation.
+However, there are several other ride-sharing options such as Uber, Bolt, and Free Now, as well as traditional taxis.

 I am definitely living through you!
 Thank you so much for sharing.